 - Delivery: Information varies per composer and delivery specification.

 - Message Details: A summary of metrics and other data shown in the expanded view.

 Most drafts are not fully populated.
 Data that is not yet specified is indicated with

-At the end of each message row are icons for various actions available:
+At the end of each message row are icons for various actions: